Noncontact Respiratory Measurement for Multiple People at Arbitrary Locations Using Array Radar and Respiratory-Space Clustering: Respiratory Measurement for Multiple People Using an Array Radar

-where $h_\mathrm{HPF}(t)$ is a rectangular window of length $T_\mathrm{HPF}=51$ s, $h_\mathrm{LPF}(t)$ is a Hann window of length $T_\mathrm{LPF}=11$ s.
-This bandpass filter suppresses the low-frequency component, which mainly contains body movement and the high-frequency component, which mainly contains noise.
+We next apply a bandpass filter to $d_0(t,r,\theta)$ and obtain $d(t,r,\theta)$, where the cut-off frequencies of the filter correspond to 11 and 51 s.
+This bandpass filter suppresses the low-frequency component, which mainly contains body movement, and the high-frequency component, which mainly contains noise.